eksctl-io/eksctl/docs/proposal-001_add-ons.md

 ## Review of Prior Art

-This section aimes to briefly review some of the existing add-on management implementations.
+This section aims to briefly review some of the existing add-on management implementations.

 ### kube-addon-manager